-- Complete a registration form
+- Complete a registration form.

-- Describe your offense and the age of the victim
+- Describe your offense and the age of the victim.

-- Provide a recent photograph and fingerprints
+- Provide a recent photograph and fingerprints.

 - Supply employment information

-Ohter Consequences of a Sexual Conviction
+Other Consequences of a Sexual Conviction

-Being convicted of a sex crime harms your reputation, relationships, and may result in long prison sentences.
+Being convicted of a sex crime harms your reputation, relationships, and may result in lengthy prison sentences.
 But the negative impact does not stop there.
 The fines and sex offender registration will affect you long after your release.

 In addition, sex convictions can limit your ability to live where you want, access social media, own a gun, obtain or maintain employment, enroll in higher education programs, or secure some licenses and certifications.
 You may even lose custody of your children or have trouble with citizenship.

-Contact a Houston Sex Crimes Lawyer for Help
+Consult A Houston Sex Crimes Lawyer